sf105/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 multiple components of a system together, but not the whole system.
 These integration tests focus on the interaction between these few components of the system.
 Are they communicating correctly?
 What happens if component A sends message X to component B?
-Do they still present correct behavior?
+Do they still present correct behaviour?

 The advantage of integration tests is that, while not fully isolated, devising tests just for a specific integration is easier than devising tests for all the components together.